Tipcat-98/redditpostsgw2tipcat/README.md

 * Make the instruments stack buff duration, instead of overwriting the current buff if it is shorter or ignoring if the current buff is longer than the new one.
 * Increase the base duration of the buff while reducing the duration per note (one example is an 8-second base duration and 4-seconds per note).

-**Shatters** not feeling too impactful to hit is a sentiment also shared by people in our community, this refers to the specific feeling of hitting the ability, not that it doesn't do enough damage or have a good enough effect.
+**Shatters** not feeling too impactful to hit is a sentiment also shared by people in our community.
+This refers to the specific feeling of hitting the ability, not that it doesn't do enough damage or have a good enough effect.

 **Fractals**, a nice Quality of Life feature, for both Troubadour and Virtuoso, is if the Mistlock Singularity would give you max notes/blades.